mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/len-4.md

 ---
 title: Len&lt;T1, T2, T3, T4&gt; class
+description: Defines a 4-digit length, from 1000 to 9999, to be used in the declaration of fixed-length types.

 ---

 Defines a 4-digit length, from 1000 to 9999, to be used in the declaration of fixed-length types.